tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 of another set of quotations.
 This is handled by wrapping the quotations in single quotes (`''`) or vice versa if desired.
 The first `"` denotes the start of the information provided, and the closing `"`, marks the end.
-They are used in a similar way that we use parentheses in writing to contain a unit of information, but parentheses are used in many ways in programming, so do not use parenthesis (eg. `()`) instead here.
+They are used in a similar way that we use parentheses in writing to contain a unit of information, but parentheses are used in many ways in programming, so do not use parenthesis (i.e. `()`) instead here.

 So in the example, the information provided to the `""` region are the letters "B", "o", "b", "a".
 The computer actually stores them individually as well.
 Anything you see with `""`, or `''`, or ` `` ` are strings.
 The last ones (` `` `, backticks which are on your tilde key), are actually special in Javascript/Typescript, but we will talk about that later.
 So when you see any of these, your brain should think of these as starting and closing regions.
-When closed in these, numbers are also instead considered strings instead of numbers.
+When enclosed within these, numbers are also instead considered strings instead of numbers.
 So `"3"` is not the same as `3`.
 They can still be compared, but more on that later.

 How does the computer store the letters "B", "o", "b", and "a" individually to make up the entire string?